 Both adults and juveniles migrate south by late July to mid-August.

-The Għadira Nature Reserve will be open on Sunday, June 29 from 8 to 11am and entrance is free.
+But it will be open on Sunday, June 29 from 8 to 11am specifically to let the public admire the above-mentioned spectacle.
+Entrance is free.
 Follow the event on Facebook.